 Step #4: Clamp a Scrap Wood to Enlarge the Hole

-To do this, we suggest clamping a ¼-inch scrap piece of plywood.
+For this, I usually recommend clamping a ¼-inch scrap piece of plywood to maintain stability.

 Step #5: Mark the Scrap Wood